VoidNebulon/glitchfixit-firebase-version/src/content/legal/terms-of-service.md

-# Terms and Conditions
+---
+title: "Terms of Service"
+---

-_Last updated: [22/September/2024]_
+Last updated: **22/September/2024**

-Welcome to GLITCHFIXIT!
-By accessing or using our services, you agree to comply with and be bound by the following terms and conditions.
+**Welcome to GLITCHFIXIT!** By accessing or using our services, you agree to comply with and be bound by the following terms and conditions

 ## 1. Acceptance of Terms